This policy was last updated on 21/05/2020.

 - Time of visit

-We use the information we get from the providers only to determine the most useful information you are looking for, and to improve and optimise this website.
-We do not combine the information collected through the use of the tools with personal data.
+We use the information we get from the providers to determine the most useful information you are looking for, and to improve and optimise this website.

 IX.
 Third party content and social media plug-ins